drshika/citibikes/docs/DEVELOPMENT-LOG.md

 ### 10/25/21
 **What We Planned**
-- Bring (1-2) proposed datasets to ideate around
+- Bring (1-2) more proposed datasets to ideate around
 - Figure out what algorithms we want to do and runtime for each
 - Finalize leading question, dataset and start thinking about timeline